 - How easily can you connect with industry influencers and ask them to share your content?

-- What’s the best day/time to publish your content?
+- What’s the best day/time to publish your content creation?

-Remember that content with a positive flavor will perform better online.
+Remember that a content marketing strategy with a positive flavor will perform better online.
 When you consistently elicit positive emotions, people will naturally be attracted to you.